Every ticket contains detailed information about the customer, the conversation,

 Waiting for agent decision

-The AI assistant requires a human agent to make a decision.
+The AI Agent requires a Human Agent to make a decision.

 -